patelharsh21/200-days/README.md

 solved 3 questions from contest
 explored datasets for the lip reading project
 ## day 9
-differerent word empbedding methods such as wordtovec and neagtive sampling
+differerent word empbedding methods such as wordtovec and negative sampling
+## day 10
+WSL install and using it in vscode
+solved questions
+longest common substring
+check for palindrom
+minimum insertion to make string palindrom
+minimum insertion or deletion to make two strings equal